campoceblo/infinite-agentic-loop/.mistral/commands/infinite.md

 - Consider how to build upon previous iterations while maintaining novelty
 - If count is "infinite", prepare for continuous generation until context limits

-**PHASE 4: PARALLEL AGENT COORDINATION**
-Deploy multiple Sub Agents to generate iterations in parallel for maximum efficiency and creative diversity:
+**PHASE 4: PARALLEL AGENT COORDINATION WITH MISTRALAI** Deploy multiple MistralAI instances to generate iterations in parallel for maximum efficiency and creative diversity:

-**Sub-Agent Distribution Strategy:**
+**MistralAI Agent Distribution Strategy:**
-- For count 1-5: Launch all agents simultaneously
+- For count 1-5: Launch all agents simultaneously using MistralAI's parallel processing
 - For count 6-20: Launch in batches of 5 agents to manage coordination
 - For "infinite": Launch waves of 3-5 agents, monitoring context and spawning new waves

 **Agent Assignment Protocol:**
-Each Sub Agent receives:
+Each MistralAI Agent receives:
 1. **Spec Context**: Complete specification file analysis
 2. **Directory Snapshot**: Current state of output_dir at launch time
 3. **Iteration Assignment**: Specific iteration number (starting_number + agent_index)
 4. **Uniqueness Directive**: Explicit instruction to avoid duplicating concepts from existing iterations
 5. **Quality Standards**: Detailed requirements from the specification

-**Agent Task Specification:**
+**MistralAI Agent Task Specification:**
 ```
 TASK: Generate iteration [NUMBER] for [SPEC_FILE] in [OUTPUT_DIR]

-You are Sub Agent [X] generating iteration [NUMBER].
+You are MistralAI Agent [X] generating iteration [NUMBER].

 CONTEXT:
 - Specification: [Full spec analysis]